baratgabor/SuffixTree/.github/README.md

 ## Summary

-This is an implementation of suffix tree construction that runs with O(n) time complexity, compared to the O(n^2) time complexity of naïve construction, making it viable to use for rapidly constructing suffix trees for longer strings.
-Its memory footprint is quite reasonable as well due to its compacted nature, compared to e.g. suffix tries.
+This is an implementation of suffix tree construction that runs at *O(n)* time complexity, compared to the *O(n^2)* time complexity of naïve construction, making it viable for rapidly constructing suffix trees for longer strings.
 But this is [Wikipedia stuff](https://en.wikipedia.org/wiki/Suffix_tree), so I won't waste your time with it.

+The space complexity is of course linear as well, and the footprint of nodes is relatively small, but the entity bindings use normal 64 bit references, so currently the overall memory use doesn't compete well with state-of-the-art implementations.
+I don't feel good about this, so I'll probably refactor it soon.
+At any rate, if minimal memory use is the primary concern, [suffix arrays](https://en.wikipedia.org/wiki/Suffix_array) provide a better solution.

-It is based on my own observations and multiple cycles of refactoring to simplify the design.
-But it turned out how I approached the implementation corresponds to how it's described by e.g. a [relatively recent paper by NJ Larsson et al.](https://arxiv.org/pdf/1403.0457.pdf), notably updating the active point mid-phase to decouple the leaf node insertion from the branching insertion.
+This implementation is based on my own observations and multiple cycles of refactoring to simplify the design.
+But it turned out my approach corresponds well to how it's described by e.g. a [relatively recent paper by NJ Larsson et al.](https://arxiv.org/pdf/1403.0457.pdf), notably updating the active point mid-phase to decouple the leaf node insertion from the branching insertion.

 This approach leads to a lean extension phase with little branching; in my case specifically the following: